Tag: storymap

 T-MINUS 6000

-My dad worked at Kennedy Space Center when I was a kid, and so unsurprisingly, I have a lot of interest in space programs.
-This ArcGIS StoryMap was created to highlight and explore data derived from Jonathan C McDowell’s website, Jonathan’s Space Report, and covers every attempted rocket launch to orbit around the world between…
+Growing up, my dad worked at the Kennedy Space Center, so it should be no surprise that I have always had an interest in space travel and exploration.
+This ArcGIS StoryMap highlights and explores data derived from astrophysicist Jonathan C McDowell’s website, Jonathan’s Space Report, and includes every attempted rocket launch to orbit around the…

 -